tylerlum/CarND-LaneLines-P1/README.md

 2. Open the code in a Jupyter Notebook by running `jupyter notebook`.

-3. Run the code by clicking Cell > Run All
+3. Run the code by clicking Cell > Run All.